71/blur/README.md

 // The only requirement when using Blur is to mark
 // the assembly with the BlurAttribute.
 // This attribute also exposes some useful settings.
-// Currently, the only setting available is:
+// Here, the CleanUp property is set to true:
 //  bool CleanUp { get; set; }
-// If true, all references to Mono.Cecil and Blur will
+// In this case, all references to Mono.Cecil and Blur will
 // be removed from the assembly, including all weavers
 // and visitors.
 [assembly: Blur(CleanUp = true)]